ghc/ghc/docs/users_guide/glasgow_exts.rst

 Constraints in kinds
 --------------------

-As kinds and types are the same, kinds can now (with :extension:`TypeInType`) contain type constraints.
+As kinds and types are the same, kinds can (with :extension:`PolyKinds`) contain type constraints.
 Only equality constraints are currently supported, however.
 We expect this to extend to other constraints in the future.